Valle Latina: Ancient

 According to the tradition, in 496 BC the Romans defeated their Latin rivals in the Battle of Lake Regillus and imposed their dominion over the Latium vetus, corresponding in part to the northern area of the current Latin Valley.
 In the following centuries, the center and south of the Valley was the heart of Latin colonization in Roman times.
 Unlike the coastal areas where small Roman colonies were founded, the inland areas saw the creation of diverse and densely populated Latin colonies.
 The Latins and Romans mixed with the pre-existing Osco-Umbrian-speaking populations, in particular the Hernici, with their capital Anagni, and the Volsci in Frosinone and in the Liri Valley.
 Further south, the Oscan city of Casinum (Cassino) had been conquered by Volsci, Samnites and finally Romans.
 Within its territory (ager casinas) the Romans founded the colony of Interamna Lirenas.
 Other important Latin colonies in the region were Sora and Fregellae.
 The Latin-Roman colonization coincided with the creation of the Latium adiectum and the Via Latina.
 The Via Latina started from Porta Capena in Rome, passing through the Porta Latina, then continued south-east, crossing the Alban Hills (High Valle Latina), the Valle del Sacco (Middle Valle Latina) and the Valle del Liri up to Cassino (Lower Latin Valley), the last city of the Latins and the current Latin Valley, to then enter Campania and end in Capua.
-With the territorial reorganization of Italy under Augustus, the area was incorporated into the Regio I Latium et Campania, a territorial institution that will remain in force until the fall of the Western Roman Empire in 476 AD.
+With the territorial reorganization of Italy under Augustus, the area was incorporated into the Regio I Latium et Campania, a territorial institution that would remain in force until the fall of the Western Roman Empire in 476 AD.